 We have a range of variable and fixed rate cash ISAs.

-A guaranteed return on your savings:
+A guaranteed rate on your savings for 2 years

 On early closure, a penalty equivalent to 120 days' interest applies.

 An online account with instant access to your money

 0.60% AER/tax-free (variable) for 12 months for 1|2|3 World or Santander Select customers.

 Minimum opening deposit of £500, interest applies to balances from £1.